Samoa: Pacific Communities and Social Change

 (SAMO 1000 / 3 credits / 45 class hours)

-The course emphasizes beginning speaking and comprehension skills through classroom and field instruction.
-It encourages daily communication with locals.
-The homestays in both Samoa and American Samoa and the visit to Savai'i provide additional language practice.
+Emphasis on beginning speaking and comprehension skills through classroom and field instruction.
+The Samoan language course emphasizes daily communication, with further language practice available during homestays in both Samoa and American Samoa.
 Bilingual surveys are also a key feature of research conducted during the Independent Study Project.

 Research Methods and Ethics - syllabus (PDF)